Last updated

 Phone Numbers

 All phone numbers in the API must be provided in the E.164 format.
-This is an international standard for phone number formatting that includes the country code and removes any special characters or spaces.
-For example:
+This international standard requires:

-• The number always starts with a + sign
+• The number starts with a + sign

 • Followed by the country code (e.g., 49 for Germany)

-• Then the rest of the phone number without any spaces or special characters
+• And then the rest of the digits with no spaces or special characters

 JSON

-// Dates need to be provided in E.164 format format
+// Phone numbers must be provided in E.164 format

 {